 Michelle Badash, MS

-Biological therapy is a treatment that uses drugs to improve the way your body’s immune system fights disease.
-Your immune system is your body’s natural defense against disease.
-A healthy and strong immune system can potentially detect the difference between healthy cells and cancer cells.
-Biological therapy attempts to strengthen and improve the immune system so that it can fight the cancer more effectively.
+Biological therapy is a treatment that uses substances normally produced by the body to treat cancer.
+A healthy and strong immune system can potentially detect the difference between healthy cells and cancer cells and destroy them.
+Biological therapy uses higher amounts of these substances made by the immune system to fight the cancer more effectively.

 These newer therapies have shown great promise, but pose some medical risks.
 Discuss them with your doctor.

-Most biological therapies are given by injection into a vein.
-They are frequently given in combination with
+Most biological therapies are given by injection into a vein in combination with

 Possible side effects include: